Pipeline Containers

 2. The current working directory from which the apptainer command was started.

-apptainer exec --bind /data:/data pipelines.sif esoreflex gravity_wkf
+apptainer exec --bind /my/data/dir:/data pipelines.sif esoreflex gravity

 Recommendations